RenderKit/embree/doc/src/api/rtcGetGeometryPreviousHalfEdge.md

     unsigned int rtcGetGeometryPreviousHalfEdge(
       RTCGeometry geometry,
-      unsigned int topologyID,
       unsigned int edgeID
     );

 #### DESCRIPTION

-The `rtcGetGeometryPreviousHalfEdge` function returns the ID of the previous half edge of the specified half edge (`edgeID` argument) in the specified topology (`topologyID` argument).
+The `rtcGetGeometryPreviousHalfEdge` function returns the ID of the previous half edge of the specified half edge (`edgeID` argument).

+This function can only be used for subdivision geometries.
+As all topologies of a subdivision geometry share the same face buffer the function does not depend on the topology ID.

 #### EXIT STATUS